openjax/cli/README.md

 #### Validating and Fail-Fast

 **lib4j-cli** is based on a [XML Schema][cli-schema] that is used to specify the format of XML documents that describe the command line options and arguments accepted by an application.
-The XML Schema is designed to use the full power of XML Validation to allow a developer to qiuckly determine errors in his draft.
+The XML Schema is designed to use the full power of XML Validation to allow a developer to quickly determine errors in his draft.
 Once a `cli.xml` passes the validation checks, it thereafter provides a clear and simple API to access the options and arguments in the code.

 ### Getting Started